MAVFusion: Efficient Infrared and Visible Video Fusion via Motion-Aware Sparse Interaction: Experiments

 \subsection{Limitation}

 Although MAVFusion shows clear advantages in efficiency and performance, it still has some limitations.
-First, under severe sensor noise or extreme degradation, inaccurate optical flow can lead to errors in motion mask generation.
+First, severe sensor noise or extreme degradation may still impair the extraction of reliable modality-specific features, making it difficult for the model to completely suppress degradation artifacts in highly corrupted regions.
 Second, while the region separation strategy greatly reduces fusion network computation, the extra cost of the front-end optical flow estimator remains a challenge.
 We plan to address both issues in future work.